 But did it all end there?
 Let’s wait and see!

-Join me next Wednesday as we continue the ADA story whilst exploring the vile of bullying and other related topics!
+Join me next Wednesday as we continue the ADA story (A story on teengae bullying) whilst exploring the vile of bullying and other related topics!

 Written by: Adenaike Ayomide.